 1. Visit the local Christmas market

-Visiting the local Christmas market will give everyone a nice opportunity to do some Christmas shopping from local vendors, enjoy their favourite holiday treats, share a glass of mulled wine (or other beverage of choice) and spend some quality time together as a team.
+Visiting the local Christmas market will give everyone a nice opportunity to do some Christmas shopping from local vendors, enjoy their favorite holiday treats, share a glass of mulled wine (or other beverage of choice) and spend some quality time together as a team.

 Plus, everyone can have a good laugh watching their colleagues attempt to skate at the ice rink (if there is one) or try their luck at some funfair games.